YUME-FF/Parkour_demo/README.md

 <img src="https://github.com/YUME-FF/Parkour_demo/blob/master/preview/Loading.png" width="600px">

 Then, you wil see the menu scene.
 The display effect of the menu interface will change with the time in real life.
 Of course, it is with great music!
-There are three display effects in total:
+There are two display effects in total:
 - Day
-- Dusk
 - Night

 Here is the Nigh effect: